• Play the sound file

 Assuming that the two uneasy partners can find a way to reach their mutually agreed goal of keeping an American military presence beyond the end of this year, the question is how to make it work more like South Korea and less like Somalia.

-05 — Iraqi refugees.
+05 — Refugee status for Iraqi terrorists.
 Here's another side of the Iraq debacle.

 That's 88,000 people — about one in every 260 Iraqis.
 And note these are refugees.
 Refugees from what?
 Here's the explanation from the Bloomberg.com news report: